 The new accounting standard for revenue recognition went into effect at the end of 2018 giving nonprofits an additional year to get ready.
-Many nonprofits believe that the standard only effects for profit entities; however, the new standards may significantly impact how you account for your grants and contributions!
+Many nonprofits believe that the standard only effects for profit entities; however, the new standards may significantly impact how you account for your grants, memberships, and contributions!
 Many restricted and outcome-driven contributions will now be treated similarly to contractual revenue.

 Identifying Impacted Contribution Forms

 To determine how the new standard will affect you, the organization must first understand the various classifications of revenue streams: reciprocal or non-reciprocal and conditional versus unconditional.